 4. Make a pilgrimage to mountain top La Verna

-La Verna is the 13th century mountain retreat of St. Francis of Assisi, and now one of Tuscany's major pilgrimage sites.
-It's still a thriving Franciscan monastery.
-And although many visitors come to explore, admire the wonderful views of the Apennines or pay homage, La Verna is far less touristy than Assisi.
+La Verna Dropdown content is the 13th century mountain retreat of St. Francis of Assisi, and now one of Tuscany's major pilgrimage sites.
+It's still a thriving Franciscan monastery today, although as many visitors come to explore and admire the views of the Apennines as come to pay homage.

 Related articles from the blog

 5. Get lost in The Uffizi in Florence

 Set aside at least half a day to explore the Uffizi in Florence Dropdown content.
 Considered to be the finest art collection in Italy, the three-floor gallery also contains the world's greatest collection of Italian Renaissance art, which is appropriate as Florence is one of the most beautiful places in Italy Dropdown content.

 Where to stay in Florence

 - For luxury stays: a superb five-star hotel, Helvetia & Bristol rooms mix antique furnishings and modern facilities.
 The superior rooms and suites are worth the splurge.